Is there an ideal time to meditate?

 That has a real effect.
 It means there is pretty much no external distraction and very little friction in the greater field of consciousness.

-Fourth, meditation is an incredibly positive way to start the day.
+4. Meditation is an incredibly positive way to start the day.
 When you start the day with meditation, it’s a statement to yourself and to the universe.
 It’s also a powerful expression of intention.
 It means that you are putting meditation first.
 If you do this regularly, you will continue to strengthen and build that intention.

 That will have all sorts of positive trickle down effects.

-Fifth, there is nothing like starting your day with an experience of pure awareness.
+5. There is nothing like starting your day with an experience of pure awareness.
 Even better than a great cup of coffee, meditation can bring clarity, lightness, and deep ease.

 When you enter the day having bathed in the bright light of meditation, you feel free.
 It’s amazing what this can do for your outlook on the world.